jack126guy/oneactrecords-wipa/README.md

 ## Information Files

-* *MANUAL*: The user manual will have instructions for musicians. *Before version 1.0, it will discuss only general concepts.
-Version 1.0 will discuss how to add music.*
+* *MANUAL*: The user manual will have instructions for musicians. *This is not yet written.*
-* *TECHNICAL*: The technical information will have details for developers.
+* *TECHNICAL*: The technical information will have details for developers. *Currently, it only discusses the database schema.*
 * *LICENSE*: The license for this work is a 3-clause BSD license.
 (Refer to `LICENSE.txt` for details.)